 Before publishing, the process will be automatically checked for logical errors.
 For example, a missing final event, an incorrectly configured gateway, incorrectly defined conditions, undefined executors in swimlanes.

-If any errors are found in the process, you will see a warning at the bottom of the page.
+If any critical errors are found in the process, you will see a warning at the bottom of the page.
 In the process diagram, elements with errors are highlighted with a red frame.